-Voxtur is a transformational real estate technology company that is redefining industry standards in the real estate finance lifecycle.
-The Company offers automated workflows and targeted data analytics to simplify property valuation, tax solutions and settlement services for investors, lenders, government agencies and mortgage servicers.
+Voxtur is a real estate technology company.
+The Company and/or its investees currently offer automated workflows and targeted data analytics to simplify property valuation, tax solutions and settlement services for investors, lenders, government agencies and mortgage servicers.
 Voxtur's proprietary data hub and platforms accurately and efficiently value assets, service loans, securitize portfolios and evaluate tax assessments.
-The Company serves the property lending and property tax sectors, both public and private, in the United States ("US") and Canada
+The Company serves the property lending and property tax sectors, both public and private, in the United States ("US") and Canada.